-At Purston we actively encourage the involvement of children in their education.
+The school actively encourages the involvement of children in their education.
 We aim to further develop the child's self-confidence and self-esteem and encourage the child to comment on SEND provision using an appropriate medium.

 This approach is often referred to as a person-centred approach.
 By using this approach within a family context, professionals and local authorities can ensure that children and parents are involved in all aspects of planning and decision-making.